Mic Mac Mall: History

 The mall was announced on 13 July 1971 by the developer, Micmac Shopping Centre Limited, which was jointly owned by Simpsons, Eaton's, and a Dartmouth development company called MacCulloch and Company Limited.
 It was built in Micmac Village, a housing development being constructed by MacCulloch and Co. following the opening of nearby Highway 111.
 A Sobeys supermarket was initially planned, but Dominion ended up winning the tender to establish a store in the complex.

 Construction was carried out by Robert MacAlpine Ltd. Originally anchored by Simpsons, Eaton's, and Dominion, the mall opened for business on 31 October 1973.
 An opening ceremony was held in November 1973 and officiated by Nova Scotia premier Gerald Regan, Mi'kmaq grand chief Donald Marshall, and Dartmouth mayor Eileen Stubbs.
 The shopping centre underwent major expansions in 1978 and 1981.

 In 1976, Simpsons and MacCulloch jointly bought Eaton's share of the mall, increasing their equity to 50 per cent each.
 Simpson's was acquired by the Hudson's Bay Company (HBC) in 1978.
 In the 1981 fiscal year, HBC purchased the remaining 50 per cent share, giving it full ownership of the mall.
-In 1983, HBC shifted its real estate holdings into Markborough Properties, a wholly owned subsidary of HBC, bringing Mic Mac Mall under the full ownership of Markborough.
+In 1983, HBC shifted its real estate holdings into Markborough Properties, a wholly owned subsidiary of HBC, bringing Mic Mac Mall under the full ownership of Markborough.
+Mic Mac Mall underwent a $15-million renovation in 1993–94.
+New stores were added including Toys "R" Us and The Gap, the food court was expanded, and the mall received a cosmetic facelift that included $2 million–worth of new skylights and flooring.

 In 1996, Markborough sold the mall to Cambridge Shopping Centres Limited.
 Ownership passed to the newly formed Ivanhoé Cambridge when Cambridge merged with Ivanhoe Corporation in February 2001.
+Ivanhoe Cambridge transferred title of the property to a numbered company owned solely by Ivanhoe Cambridge, 4239474 Canada Inc., in 2004.

 In June 2018, Ivanhoé Cambridge announced that they planned to spend over $55 million renovating the property.
 The common areas were extensively refurbished and the food court was renovated.
 The company sold the property to Halifax developer Joe Ramia and an unnamed group of investors in 2021.